GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

 In this exercise, you will:

 1. Declare an interface called `Loan` that defines two properties, `principle` and `interestRate`.
-2. Declare an interface called `ConventionalLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `numberOfMonths`.
+2. Declare an interface called `ConventionalLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `months`.
 3. Update the two functions to implement the new interfaces and strongly type the parameters.

 ## Lab setup